 - Fulbright documents and university invitation letter (scholars) or university letter of attendance (students)

 - If your spouse and children have moved with you to Finland, take also your marriage certificate and children's birth certificates to the register office.
-Please note that the marriage certificate and birth certificates need to be legalized (link to bringing your family)
+Please note that the marriage certificate and birth certificates need to be legalized.

 Among other things, the registered information is used in the organization of elections, for taxation, health care, juridical administration and statistical purposes.
 More information on the personal identity code, registration purposes and privacy protection with the registration can be acquired from directly from the Digital Agency.

 Change of Address Notification